flomio/flomio_site_docs/source/index.html.md

 # Welcome

-Welcome to Flomio!
+Welcome to Flomio!!
 Get familiar with the Flomio products and explore their features in the [Flomio Shop](https://flomio.com/shop/)

 Flomio builds hardware and software solutions in the proximity ID space.
 With a focus on mobile platforms, Flomio makes it easy to integrate our readers into Apps for iOS and Android.